 Her efforts and achievements are truly noteworthy and deserving of all the praises and awards.
 Whenever we encounter any such violation of human rights in our lives, let’s be inspired enough to take a step to end this and celebrate the rights to be in peace and harmony.

 This form of a Short Human Rights Day Speech is helpful for students in grades 4-7 to convey the importance of this day in brief.

-Good morning everyone, I Abc (mention your name) feel honored to be here today and talk about Human Rights Day.
+Good morning everyone, I Abc (mention your name) feel honoured to be here today and talk about Human Rights Day.
 We are very fortunate to have a home, a roof over our heads, food, and are able to come to school safely.
 These are basic human rights and every being is deserving of this.
-But in so many places around the world people are robbed of their right to shelter, food, and even education the most concerning of them being the safety especially of girls.
+But in so many places around the world people are robbed of their right to shelter, food, and even education, the most concerning being the safety of girls.

 Bringing harmony and peace into the world by observing and trying to eliminate the problems and complaints received from people who are facing the brutalities of violation of Human Rights.
 This day is celebrated worldwide to commemorate the proclamation made by the UN in 1948 on December 10.